CommitStudio/square-one-swell/README.md

 #### 0. Definitions

 - "This License" refers to the Extended General Public License.
 - "The Program" refers to any copyrightable work licensed under this License.
-Each licensee is addressed as "you".
+Each license is addressed as "you".
 "Licensees" and "recipients" may be individuals or organizations.
 - A "theme" in this context refers to a predefined set of aesthetics and design elements that can be applied to an end product.

 #### 1. Permissions